eliotstock/auxcast/README.md

 You'll need an external soundcard that has a line-in on it.
 You should run this while connected to the same WiFi network as your Chromecast devices.

-I'm providing this as source only for now.
-Raise a bug if you'd like a binary release.
+I'm providing a binary release only for Mac OS on ARM for now.
+Raise a bug if you'd like another platform build.
 It's pure Rust so far, so it should build and run on Mac OS, Windows and Linux.

-## Prerequisites
+## Building

 1. Install Rust using [rustup](https://rustup.rs/):
    ```bash